g9moonmappers/rover/setup/startup.md

 Wait for: `Robot ready!`

 **Node: [dynamixel_driver](../code/dynamixel_driver.py)**
-Custom node that bridges Nav2 and the physical motors.
+Custom node that links Nav2 and the dynamixel motors.
 Subscribes to `/cmd_vel` and converts linear/angular velocity commands into left/right motor speeds using the Dynamixel SDK.
 Also reads motor encoder positions and publishes `/odom` so Nav2 knows where the robot is.
 Broadcasts the `odom -> base_link` TF transform.